Grizzly Bear Viewing - Knight Inlet

 During our visit in early September 2017, not much Salmon had been seen compared to last year's early run in July.
 Peak season and tours should be booked in advance from mid-August to mid-September.
 It's a spectacle when the bears hunt the salmon, but this year they are feeding on a high protein grass.
 Grizzlies are hungry in the morning and come out of the higher vegetation to the shoreline.
 Therefore, the trip starts before 7:00 am because the travel time from Telegraph Cove to Knight Inlet is about 2 hours.
 In September the start time for the trip needs to be synchronized with the tides.

-The trip usually starts at 6:45 am, but sometimes one of the boat needs to pick up other guests from other locations before.
+This day trip is an affordable alternative in comparison to the popular Knights Inlet Lodge.
+The tour usually starts at 6:45 am, but sometimes one of the boat needs to pick up other guests from other locations before.
 As usual, this morning was foggy at Telegraph Cove, but our skipper was very experienced and navigated the boat for 2 hours only via GPS and echo lot.
 Unfortunately, we couldn't see anything during this time outside but Matt, our tour guide used the time to explain more details about the tour and the Grizzlies.
-For breakfast coffee, tea, fruits yogurts, and muffins are served.
+For breakfast coffee, tea, fruits yogurts, and, muffins are served.
 Although the boat is not very big, it has a washroom/toilet.
 After traveling around 2 hours, the boat will reach Glendale Cove.
 Here you will change the boat from the aluminum water taxi to a custom-made viewing skiff.
 These large flat bottom viewing skiffs are former herring fishing boats modified for wildlife viewing in shallow estuaries.
 The skipper will use first the outboard engine to reach the shallow water; then the boat will be pushed and pulled by the guide and the skipper by walking through the water close to the shoreline.
-This will give an excellent view to the Grizzlies grazing the high protein food.
+This gives an excellent view to the Grizzlies grazing the high protein food.

 For the water taxi, you don't need too many warm clothes as you can sit inside and it even has a heater.
 But if you like to enjoy the whole surroundings you should stay outside on the back of the boat.
 This requires some warm and windproof jackets as it becomes very windy and cold even if it's sunny.
 For the skiff, you definitely need some extra layers especially if you stand up on the top.
 Wearing not too prominent colors are recommended.
 Additionally, don’t use any perfumes or aftershave in the morning, the bears have an extreme sense of smelling and they shouldn't get in contact with any nonnatural or human odor.
 Due to the same reason, it is not allowed to take any food to the skiff.
 Although you should bring your camera with some good zoom lenses, Binoculars are provided on the boat to spot the bears from a distance.